-Occasionally the injection may leak out from the vein to the tissues under the skin - this is known as extravasation.
+Occasionally the injection may leak out from the vein to the tissues under the skin: this is known as extravasation.
 If this has happened, you will experience a stinging sensation where the contrast has gone into the tissue and it can be painful.
-This usually wears off quite quickly and in most cases is a minor injury.
+This usually wears off quite quickly; within 30 minutes and in most cases is a minor injury.

-Can you bring a relative / friend?
+Can you bring a relative or friend?